rvarago/absent/README.md

 have a nice [monadic interface](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0798r3.html) soon.

 Meanwhile, _absent_ may be used to fill that gap.
 And even after it could still be interesting, since it's agnostic regarding the concrete nullable types, also working for optional-like types other than _std::optional_.
+For instance, you might want to return more information to explain why a function has failed to produce a value, maybe by returning not an _std::optional<A>_, but an _std::variant<A, E>_, where _E_ is the type of the returned error, _absent_ might help here as well.

 ### Getting started